learn-co-curriculum/javascript-fetch-lab/README.md

 3. Navigate to your forked repository (using the link in your html!) and enable Issues by clicking on the `Settings` tab and checking `Issues`.
 They will probably be turned off by default, and the next step won't work so well if they are disabled!

 4. Create a new issue for your forked repository with the `createIssue` function.
 Use the `title` and `body` values from the provided form.
 After the issue is created, fetch and display a list of all issues associated with your repository on the page.
+Append them to a div with an id of "issues".
 [GitHub Issues API](https://developer.github.com/v3/issues/)

 5. Load it up and watch it work!